nguyenducminh2206/tuni-cli/README.md

 A lightweight command‑line tool to train and evaluate ML models directly from the terminal on tabular and sequence‑like data.
 It supports:
 - Fast CSV/TSV/Parquet loading
+- Balancing dataset by undersampling to minimum label count
-- Config‑driven training (currently MLP; CNN placeholder in config)
+- Config‑driven training for MLP and 1D CNN
-- Sequence columns (e.g. `time_trace`) → statistical feature expansion
+- Sequence columns (e.g. `time_trace`) → statistical expansion or split into steps
-- Clean terminal report: preview, class counts, accuracy, macro‑F1, confusion matrix
+- Clean terminal report: class counts, accuracy, macro‑F1, confusion matrix
+- Noise analysis (when a noise column exists): train per‑noise and print reports
+- Compare overall accuracy and accuracy‑vs‑noise across models (terminal charts)
 - Artifacts saved to `outputs/`

 ---